joshuar49/EvilSmurf2/DBD_Code/Raspberry_Project/notes.md

 - organize the code that is needed for SMS
 - I need to re wrtie `rw_sms` so that i can test alot more things

+#### 03/29/2023

+Today is demo day there are alot of changes that need to be incorped to the demo

+- I need to make a demo video for **Code merger with puretooth and some examples**
+- I also need to start adding bluesnarfing to the pi this would be the following:
+    - Adding a dir.sh thing for the program
+    - Adding all the functions needed for the program, it might be on the same program idk
+    - this would need the system command and reading from the buffer!

+- I also need to either demo or show the SME hwo i found how to access SMS messages